dynamiqs/dynamiqs/docs/tutorials/defining-hamiltonian.md

-# Defining Hamiltonians
+# Defining Hamiltonian

-In this short tutorial, we explain how to define Hamiltonians in dynamiqs.
-There are currently three ways: using array-like objects for constant Hamiltonians, defining a function for time-dependent Hamiltonians, and using a custom list format for piecewise constant Hamiltonians.
+In this short tutorial, we explain how to define Hamiltonian in dynamiqs.
+There are currently three ways: using array-like objects for constant Hamiltonian, defining a function for time-dependent Hamiltonian, and using a custom list format for piecewise constant Hamiltonian.

 ***

-## Constant Hamiltonians
+## Constant Hamiltonian

 A constant Hamiltonian can be defined using **array-like objects**, i.e. Python lists, NumPy arrays, QuTiP quantum objects or PyTorch tensors.
 In all cases, the Hamiltonian is then converted internally into a PyTorch tensor for differentiability and GPU support.
 It is also possible to directly use dynamiqs [utility functions](../python_api/index.md) for common Hamiltonians.